Trontor/OOSD/notes.md

 ### Definition

-Defines a method that is common to all subclasses, but has no implementation.
+The `abstract` keyword defines a method that is common to all subclasses, but has no implementation.
 Each subclass then provides it’s own implementation through overriding.

 ## Abstract Classes